microsoft/IIoT/3/README.md

          <img src="/images/DeviceExplorer-ReceiveData.jpg" width="50%" height="50%" />
       </p>

-    - You can also go to your remote monitoring pre-configured solution (RM-PCS) dashboard and look at the data points being plotted on the Telemetry History chart.

 ***** ---- TERRY to fill out steps students should follow below -------- ********

 1. Referring to the [Sense Hat API](https://pythonhosted.org/sense-hat/api/), update the code to send other telemetry to IoT Hub from the Sense HAT.